mbyhphat/Marxism-and-Leninism-ChatBot/README.md

 ## **Introduction**
 This is a chatbot designed to make learning Philosophy Marx-Lenin and Political Economics of Marxism and Leninism easier.
 It only provides answers in Vietnamese as well as answers to Marxism and Leninism related questions.
+Contributions:
+* Designed a Retrieval-Augmented Generation (RAG) pipeline to improve answer relevance.
+* Processed and chunked textual data, generated embeddings using OpenAI, and stored them in Pinecone vector database for efficient retrieval.
+* Integrated ConversationalRetrievalChain to manage multi-turn dialogue and provide context-aware responses.

 <p align="center">
     <img src="assets/web example 1.png" width="48%">
     <img src="assets/web example 2.jpg" width="48%">